ipfs/specs/src/unixfs.md

 - Every link in `PBNode.Links` is an entry (child) of the directory, and `PBNode.Links[].Name` gives you the name of that child.
 - Duplicate names are not allowed.
 Therefore, two elements of `PBNode.Link` CANNOT have the same `Name`.
+Names are considered identical if they are byte-for-byte equal (not just semantically equivalent).
 If two identical names are present in a directory, the decoder MUST fail.
 - Implementations SHOULD detect when directory becomes too big to fit in a single `Directory` block and use [`HAMTDirectory`] type instead.

+The `PBNode.Data` field MUST contain valid UnixFS protobuf data for all UnixFS nodes.
-The minimum valid `PBNode.Data` field for a directory is as follows:
+For directories (DataType==1), the minimum valid `PBNode.Data` field is as follows:

 ```json
 {
   "Type": "Directory"
 }
 ```

+For historical compatibility, implementations MAY encounter dag-pb nodes with empty or missing Data fields from older IPFS versions, but MUST NOT produce such nodes.

 #### `dag-pb` `Directory` Link Ordering